Datadog Inc. (DDOG) Shares Up Despite Recent Market Volatility

-Datadog Inc. (NASDAQ: DDOG)’s stock price has increased by 1.89 compared to its previous closing price of 66.19. but the company has seen a -2.56% decline in its stock price over the last five trading sessions.
-Barron’s reported on 02/16/23 that Datadog Earnings Beat Expectations.
-Why the Stock Is Falling.
+Datadog Inc. (NASDAQ: DDOG)’s stock price has increased by 0.55 compared to its previous closing price of 65.24.
+However, the company has experienced a -0.92% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Datadog Inc. (NASDAQ: DDOG) Right Now?